 There is nothing to stop you using more channels/control mechanisms, and these can be very useful for engaging additional actuators and autopilot modes.

 Compatible radio systems are often sold together.
-For example, this Taranis X9D and FrSky X8R is a popular combination.
+For example, FrSky Taranis X9D and FrSky X8R are a popular combination.

 PX4 and Pixhawk have been validated with:

 - All Spektrum DSM RC receivers